top of page

 A

 The Institute follows firearm safety principals as established by the NRA and used on live gun ranges across the country.
 Combined with safety procedures particular to living history events, continuous training and practice of simulated combat scenarios, and well-trained and vigilant officers, our events have a very high safety rating.
-Additionally, most events have paramedics on site in case of injury, and the Institute strives to maintain a "hospital" staff that is trained in first aid.
-In the unlikely event that an accident or injury occurs, our participants are covered by our liability insurance.
+Additionally, most events have paramedics on site in case of injury, and the Institute maintains its own first-aid capabilities with the proper supplies and training.
 See a copy of our firearms safety policy here.

 O